 Li T, Hankin C, Effective Defence Against Zero-Day Exploits Using Bayesian Networks, The 11th International Conference on Critical Information Infrastructures Security

-Kodagoda N, Pontis S, Simmie D, et al., 2017, Using Machine Learning to Infer Reasoning Provenance from User Interaction Log Data, Journal of Cognitive Engineering and Decision Making, Vol: 11, Pages: 23-41, ISSN: 1555-3434
+Kodagoda N, Pontis S, Simmie D, et al., 2017, Using Machine Learning to Infer Reasoning Provenance From User Interaction Log Data: Based on the Data/Frame Theory of Sensemaking, JOURNAL OF COGNITIVE ENGINEERING AND DECISION MAKING, Vol: 11, Pages: 23-41, ISSN: 1555-3434

 Fielder A, Li T, Hankin C, 2016, Modelling cost-effectiveness of defenses in industrial control systems, Pages: 187-200, ISSN: 0302-9743